 When someone is really drunk, it may not be very easy to blow into a balloon, or into a breathalyser.

-Thankfully, there may soon be a more passive but equally accurate alternative in the form of an earmuff that measures levels of alcohol in the blood.
+Luckily, there may soon be a more passive but equally accurate alternative, in the form of an earmuff that measures blood levels. alcohol in the blood.

 How a breathalyzer works

-In search of a more reliable alternative, the scientists of the Tokyo Medical and Dental University instead they looked at the ears.
+In search of a more reliable alternative, scientists at Tokyo Medical and Dental University instead they looked at the ears.

-Not only is ear skin known to release more ethanol than skin on areas such as the hands or arms, it also contains relatively few sweat glands.
-With this premise, the researchers began modifying a normal pair of earmuffs to make a breathalyser.
+Not only is the skin of the ear known to release more ethanol than skin on areas such as the hands or arms, but it also contains relatively few sweat glands.
+With this premise, researchers began modifying a normal pair of ear muffs to make a breathalyzer.

 How the breathalyzer cap works

-In the resulting experimental system, the filtered air passes into one of the sleeves via a tube that runs through a hole at the top.
-Air passes through the sealed chamber that surrounds the ear.
-It collects the ethanol gas emitted as it does so, and is finally extracted from the sleeve via a tube at the bottom.
+In the resulting experimental system, filtered air passes into one of the sleeves via a tube that runs through a hole in the top.
+The air passes through the sealed chamber surrounding the ear.
+It collects the ethanol gas emitted as it does so, and is eventually drawn out of the sleeve via a tube at the bottom.

 That bottom tube goes to a separate device known as a bio-sniffer.
-When "excited" by ultraviolet light, a sensor inside that bio-sniffer emits a fluorescence in the presence of ethanol gas: the higher the concentration of ethanol, the more intense the fluorescence.
+When “excited” by ultraviolet light, a sensor inside that bio-sniffer fluoresces in the presence of ethanol gas: the higher the concentration of ethanol, the more intense the fluorescence.

 The test results